 You can, but the flavor won't be the same, and the texture will be dense.
 Sometimes the samosa absorbs more oil when using atta.

-Yes, place them on a baking sheet and pop them in the freezer until they are hard.
-Later place them in a ziplock bag and freeze for up to 4 months.
+Place them on a baking sheet and pop them in the freezer until they are hard.
+Later place them in a ziplock bag and freeze them for up to 4 months.

 Do not thaw that frozen samosa; it will turn soggy after frying.
 Fry the frozen samosa in medium-low heat oil.
 The cooking time might increase.